Yvonne Chioma Mbanefo

 Mbanefo (Pronounced Mm-bah-neigh-foh)

-Yvonne works with media and corporate companies to ensure accurate representation and diversity in their projects.
+As an expert collaborator with media and corporate sectors, Yvonne's insightful consultations ensure accurate cultural representation and enhance diversity in a wide array of projects.

 (Award winning Feature Film)